migrateshop/ebay-clone/README.md

 ### Conclusion
 In conclusion, the journey towards building and launching an online auction marketplace empire like eBay requires a strategic approach and a comprehensive understanding of the key essentials.
 Also, it focuses on creating a user-friendly auction bidding platform that offers a wide range of features and benefits.

-Finally, you can establish a thriving auction marketplace with our[ best eBay clone script](https://migrateshop.com/ebay-clone/).
+Finally, you can establish a thriving auction marketplace with our ebay Clone's **LIVE DEMO** - https://migrateshop.com/ebay-clone/#demo

 **Contact us,**